Where is the host hotel?

 Yes.
-For 2018, our Gu Gel flavors will be Salted Caramel and Strawberry Banana.
-We will also have Stroopwafel available in Salted Caramel and Campfire Smores.
-These are mainly be available after mile 10.
+For 2018, our Gu Gel flavors were Salted Caramel and Strawberry Banana.
+We also had Stroopwafel available in Salted Caramel and Campfire Smores.
 There may be other snacks at some of the marathon aid stations.

 DO NOT THROW GEL PACKS OR TABS ON THE TRAIL!
 There will be trash receptacles right after hand-out points, otherwise hold them to the next aid station.
-LEAVE IT CLEAN FOR THE OTHER USERS OF THE TRAIL!
+Plese leave it clean for other users of the trail.

 What is the official race drink?

 We will have Diamond Springs water and Gatorade Endurance Formula lemon lime.

 No. A couple rolling hills at start/finish but the Tobacco Trail is all flat or gentle inclines/declines.
 The course was an old railroad track and trains don't like steep hills (neither do most runners).
 This means fast course times!

 Keep in mind our event is a favorite among those seeking to qualify for the Boston Marathon; we qualify up to 10 percent of our marathon runners!

 Yes, as long as they don't interfere with your ability to:

 - Follow instructions from race staff, police and race volunteers

 - Run respectfully around other participants (don't block faster people coming up behind you)